AI and machine learning for innovation everywhere

 Scalability

-Create highly scalable ring, mesh, and torus topologies with highly efficient approaches—unlike black box compiler.
-SoC architects can edit generated topologies and optimize each individual network router, if desired.
+Create highly scalable ring, mesh, and torus topologies with highly efficient approaches—unlike black box compilers.
+SoC architects can edit generated topologies and optimize each individual network router.
 Support for scale-up protocols like UALink, and broad ecosystem.

-Fewer wires and fewer gates consume less power; breaking communication paths into smaller segments allows powering only active segments, and a simple internal protocol enables aggressive clock gating, supporting lower TCO for data centers and better edge battery life.
+Fewer wires and fewer gates consume less power, while breaking communication paths into smaller segments allows powering only active segments.
+A simple internal protocol enables aggressive clock gating, supporting lower TCO for data centers and increased edge battery life.

 Innovations

-The insatiable drive toward AI-driven computing in semiconductor devices is propelling adoption of multi-die systems and chiplet-based designs to satisfy the escalating demands of today’s complex, high-performance computing and AI workloads.
+The insatiable drive toward AI-driven computing in semiconductor devices is propelling adoption of multi-die systems and chiplet-based designs.
+These designs promise to help satisfy the escalating demands of today’s complex, high-performance computing and AI workloads.

 Arteris accelerates AI-driven silicon innovation with its expanded multi-die solution, which delivers flexible design scalability, differentiated AI performance, alignment with evolving industry standards, silicon-proven chiplets, and broad ecosystem support.